 - 1/4 cup heavy cream

-- 1/4 cup melted butter
+- 1/4 cup melted unsalted butter

-- 2 large eggs
+- 2 large eggs (room temperature)

-- 1/2 tsp vanilla
+- 1/2 tsp vanilla extract

-Cinnamon Sugar Coating (Optional)
+Cinnamon Sugar Coating

-- 1/3 cup granular allulose (see post for replacements)
+- 1/3 cup granular allulose

-- 2 tsp ground cinnamon
+- 2 tsp cinnamon

 Instructions

-- In a separate medium-sized bowl, add the room temperature eggs, vanilla, melted butter, heavy cream, and vinegar and blend until well combined and frothy.
-(2 minutes)
+- In a separate medium-sized bowl, add the room temperature eggs, vanilla, melted butter, heavy cream, and vinegar and blend until well combined and frothy (2 minutes)

-- Place batter into a large pastry bag with a large opening (no tip required) and pipe the batter evenly into the donut pan cavities.
+- Place batter into a large pastry bag with a large opening (no tip required) and pipe batter evenly into the donut pan cavities.

-- Give the pan a few gentle taps on the countertop to release any bubbles and to even out the batter.
+- Give the pan a few gentle taps on the countertop to release any air bubbles and to even out the batter.
+You can go back with a spoon to level out the batter if you need to.

 - Bake for another 5-7 minutes or until the donuts are golden brown and cooked all the way through.
 Use a toothpick to test doneness.

-Cinnamon "Sugar" Topping
+Cinnamon Sugar Mixture Topping

-- Gently place the donuts into the pile of cinnamon "sugar" and use a spoon to coat the donuts with topping.
+Place the cinnamon and granular allulose in a flat bottomed pan, or large plate and mix well.- Gently place the donuts in the pile of cinnamon sugar and use a spoon to coat the donuts with the topping

 Notes